-Pupils from Clifton Hill School (a Surrey school for young people with severe and profound learning difficulties and autism) come to our Sports Hall to participate in sporting activities and games planned and carried out by our Lower Sixth students.
+Pupils from Clifton Hill School (a Surrey school for young people with severe and profound learning difficulties and autism) come to our Sports Hall weekly to participate in sporting activities and games planned and carried out by our Lower Sixth students.
 In the summer term, our students organise the Clifton Hill sports day here at Caterham.

 Our students ahve been acting as classroom assistants at St John’s Primary (Caterham) regularly through the Spring and Summer terms.
 They have been involved in a variety of activities, but mainly focussed on assisting in the teaching of English and Maths.
 Some St John’s Year Five pupils will be visiting Caterham for some lessons, and to attend a weekly drama club in our Performing Arts Centre.

 Lower Sixth students have visited Lerang’ wa Primary School in rural Tanzania annually for the last ten years.
 Our students conduct lessons in English, music, sport and art working in collaboration with the Lerang’ wa teachers.
 Money raised in our school community has been used to improve the infrastructure at the school; building staff accommodation, a kitchen and toilets for the students amongst other things.
 We currently support the Lerang’ wa students by raising money to supplement their diet.